Estimate how much you need to pay each month to become debt-free.

 Work to pay off your balance in full.
 Or clear as much of the debt as you can each month to minimize interest costs.

 Let’s say you’ve racked up $5,000 on a credit card with a 15% interest rate.
 Your last statement’s minimum was $100 — or the greater of $20 or 2% of your closing balance.
 But you’re looking to work out the most efficient way to pay down the debt.

 You think you can afford $250 each month.
 Using our calculator, you learn how much time and simple interest you can save by increasing your monthly repayment.

 |Credit card balance||$5,000||$5,000|

 |Monthly repayment amount||$100||$250|

 |Total time to pay off principal||6.5 years||2 years|

 You’d save a massive $6,456.05 in unnecessary interest on your principal with a higher repayment of $250, paying off your debt 4.5 years early.

 What can I do if I’m struggling to repay my debt?

-If accumulating interest is keeping you from paying off your credit card debt, consider a 0% balance transfer credit card.
-These cards allows you to transfer your debt to a card offering no or low interest for a promotional period.
+If accumulating interest is keeping you from paying off your credit card debt, consider a 0% intro balance transfer APR credit card.
+These cards allow you to transfer your debt to a card offering no or low interest for a promotional period.